xdissent/git_wit/README.md

 ## SSH support - AKA: The hard part

 To enable git operations over SSH, you **must have a dedicated SSH user**.
-This user will *only* be used for SSH autentication.
+This user will *only* be used for SSH authentication.
 Immediately after successfully authenticating, the SSH user will `sudo` to the application user to continue with the git operation.
 This eliminates the need for all the bat-shit crazy git pulls/pushes and SSH wrappers and crap that are typical of gitolite/gitosis